-Assistant Vice Provost for Student Affairs, Community Expectations
+Assistant Vice Provost for Student Life, Community Expectations

 Mooko served in the interim role before accepting his current position.

 Mooko was born and raised in Torrance, California, and earned his B.A. from San Diego State University, majoring in English with a minor in Political Science.
 After earning his M.A. degree in Higher Education and Student Affairs Administration from the University of Vermont, he served as Assistant Director for the Office of Multicultural Affairs at Ball State University in Muncie, Indiana.
 Two years later, in 1997, he accepted the position of Director of the Asian American Resource Center (AARC) at Pomona College.
 During his 20 years at Pomona College, Mooko advanced to Associate Dean of Students, Associate Dean of Students for Student Development and Leadership and left as Associate Dean and Title IX Coordinator & Diversity Officer.
 At Pomona College he advised the Student Judicial Council, was a member of the President’s Advisory Council on Diversity, Incident Response Team and was involved in many other college-wide initiatives, including publishing the student handbook.